tfleck/swim-lineup/README.md

 ## How It Works

-Swimmers are compared based on a metric called RPI (Relative Power Index), this is detemined by this equation: `RPI = Swimmer's Time/Record Time`.
+Swimmers are compared based on a metric called RPI (Relative Power Index), this is detemined by this equation:<br>
+`RPI = Swimmer's Time/Record Time`.

 Once RPI is calculated for all swimmers' events, we are looking for the lineup with the lowest total RPI, calculated by just summing all RPI's in the lineup.